OPEC+ agree to keep boosting oil output, bet on pandemic recovery | DW | 18.07.2021

-Saudi Arabia and the UAE resolved a dispute over quotas, as the oil cartel hopes to fuel a global recovery from the COVID-19 pandemic.
+Saudi Arabia and the UAE resolved a dispute over quotas, as the oil cartel hopes to fuel a global recovery from economic fallout of the COVID-19 pandemic.

 OPEC+, the world's leading oil producers, have agreed on Sunday to extend a slight boost in output.
 The 23-member group, which also includes Russia, is now set to boost output by 400,000 barrels per day each month, starting with August.